learn-co-curriculum/cssi-4.5-python-conditional-statements/README.md

 + Understand what a boolean is

 #Motivation
 Sometimes we only want our code to run if certain conditions are in place.
-If a condition is there than python should run the code otherwise something else should happen.
+If a condition is met, then python should run the code otherwise something else should happen.

 #Conditionals
 Conditional statements are a type of control flow: They can control which parts of code get executed, and which do not.
 The basic conditional statement is the if statement: